 Given the realities of the COVID-19 pandemic, many employers are increasingly relying on employees working from home.
 Although there is now a vaccine available, many believe that a significant number of employers will use this as an opportunity to reduce office-related expenses by allowing (or requiring) employees to work from home.
 However, in doing so, many employers may take for granted that employees have access to a cell phone.
 However, even if an employee has their own phone, if an employer requires they use the phone for work purposes, California cell phone reimbursement law requires the employer to pay an employee’s cell phone bill.

 Reimbursement of employee cell phone expenses is governed by California Labor Code Section 2802, which provides:

-This means that if your employer requires you to have a cell phone or smart phone for work purposes, your employer MUST reimburse you for the costs of providing the phone.
+This means that if your employer requires you to have a cell phone or smartphone for work purposes, your employer MUST reimburse you for the costs of providing the phone.
 This is true regardless of whether the employer has a stated policy that employees have a phone, or simply uses your phone to regularly communicate with you, either by voice or text.
-This is also true even if you use your phone both for personal and work purposes.

 You are also entitled to reimbursement of cell phone expenses if your employer requires you to use a particular “app” or function on the phone.